 The Andorra Bus Tour is probably the most comfortable way of discovering the main places of interest in our country.
-The 7 itineraries on offer cover all of the parishes of the Principality with different central themes: Romanesque art, traditions, trades, etc. And of course, they all have something in common: the scenery, as uniquely beautiful panoramic views and landscapes are hidden in every corner of Andorra.
-Here we explain everything you should know before getting on the bus: validity periods, routes, types of tickets and other practical information.
+The 7 itineraries on offer cover all of the parishes of the Principality with different central themes: Romanesque art, traditions, trades, etc. And of course, they all have one thing in common – the scenery – as uniquely beautiful panoramic views and landscapes are hidden in every corner of Andorra.
+Here we explain everything you need to know before getting on the bus: validity periods, routes, types of ticket and other practical information.

 Where and when to get the Andorra Bus Tour

-- Monday / Itinerary 1: Landscapes and Romanesque Art.
-Some places to discover are the Santuario de Meritxell Basilica, the Sant Joan de Caselles Church and Lake Engolasters.
+Cultural and Nature Sightseeing itinerary.
+The places to discover include the Santuario de Meritxell Basilica, the Sant Joan de Caselles Church and Lake Engolasters.

 The ideal opportunity to do a slow tour through some of the most iconic spots in the country’s culture and nature.
-The longest itinerary of the seven, with lunch in the mountain hotel El Serrat.
-Rosell Forge Iron Interpretation Centre, Sant Martí de la Cortinada Church and La Coma de Arcalís, at 7,545 feet, are some of the points of interest making up the route.
+The longest itinerary, with lunch in the mountain hotel in the town El Serrat.
+The Museum of Miniatures, Sant Martí de la Cortinada Church and the iron route are some of the points of interest making up the route.